HIT2GAP-EU-PROJECT/bemserver/INSTALL.md

     $ git clone https://github.com/HIT2GAP-EU-PROJECT/BEMOnt

-    From the web interface, select the new "hit2gap" dataset and upload files.
+    From the web interface, select the new "bemserver" dataset and upload files.
     Load following files from ontology repo:

     - BuildingInfrastructure.rdf